JaydenMaalouf/ApexAPI/README.md

 #### Thanks for using my wrapper ❤️ By Kanga#8041.

 **Please note: This API wrapper is for educational purposes only.
-I am not affiliated with Origin, EA or any of their entities/affiliates.**
+I am not affiliated with ApexTab, Origin, EA or any of their entities/affiliates.**